derzu/BodySkeletonTracker/README.md

 # Description
 Human body skeleton detection and tracking from video camera in real time.
 It was developed for an Orbbec Astra camera DRGB (Depth-RGB), uses the OpenNI2 driver, it should also works with Asus Xtion and Prime Sense.
 It works with normal webcam, in the case of background is smooth.

+Currently it detects just the joints of head, shoulders, elbows and hands.
+A new version can be developed to also detect also feets and knees.

 # Descrição
 Detecção e rastreamento de um esqueleto humano a partir de câmera de vídeo em tempo real.
 Foi desenvolvido para a câmera DRGB (Depth-RGB) Orbbec Astra, utilizando o driver OpenNI2, funciona também com o Asus Xtion e Prime Sense.
 Funciona também com webcam normal, caso o background seja liso e branco.